nptscot/nptscot.github.io/privacy/index.md

 ### Contact

-If you wish to raise any queries or concerns about this privacy policy, please contact us at XXXXXXXXXXXXXXX.
+If you wish to raise any queries or concerns about this privacy policy, please contact us at nptscotland<span>&#64;</span>gmail.com.

 ## Cookies